cllns/semantic_linefeeds/README.md

 editing you have to do later.
 ```

-You can write your text like:
+You can add new-lines (er, linefeeds) after each clause and sentence.
 ```
 First,
 when you do the purely mechanical operations of typing,